Myelogram of the Spine

 What are the limitations?

 A myelogram does not show the soft tissues.
-It shows only the bones and the spinal fluid where the dye has mixed with the fluid.
+It shows only the bones and the spinal fluid where the dye mixes with the fluid.

 What are the risks?

-Because the myelogram requires a spinal tap, there are more risks associated with it than most other tests.
-This provides one reason that doctors prefer to use “noninvasive” tests first, such as MRI and CT scans.
+Because the myelogram requires a spinal tap, there are more risks associated with it than with most other tests.
+This provides one reason that doctors prefer to use “noninvasive” tests first, such as MRI and CT> scans.
 Although the risks associated with a spinal tap are rare, they include meningitis (infection of the spinal fluid), spinal headache, and allergic reaction to the dye.
 However, the needle might cause bleeding around the spinal sac.
 Meanwhile, the myelogram requires X-rays, which use radiation, and large doses of radiation can increase the risk of cancer.
 Finally, the vast majority of patients who have X-rays taken will never get enough radiation to worry about cancer.
-Only patients who have large numbers of X-rays — hundreds over many years — need to be concerned.
+Only patients who have large numbers of X-rays — hundreds over many years — should take notice.

 Common Side Effects